You (Keyshia Cole song): Synopsis

 The video begins as the camera pans up to the house where Keyshia is having a conversation with the two police officers.
 The officers stated that her boyfriend hasn't been home all day, she and him are confronting recently and that he was cheating on her with another girl.
 Cole denies all the answers and the officers ask her to wait another day to figure it out.
 She stands up and leaves the room.
 As the song begins, words flash up on the screen and in reality, it seems that Cole has gagged her boyfriend (played by Tyler Lepley) who's hidden inside the closet.
 She then proceeds to get rid of her beau by cutting up a piece of the birthday cake and slapping it in his face, putting makeup on his forehead and throwing him in the pool.
 During Remy Ma's verse, she is wearing all black leather as she teases him and messes around with her tools.
 After the second chorus, French Montana puts the boyfriend and his new girlfriend in the trunk of a car while scenes of him and his ex-girlfriend in palm trees at night are shown in-between.
 Towards the end, Montana drops the boyfriend and girlfriend off in the middle of nowhere as he drives off.
 Scenes of Cole, Ma, and Montana singing at a house are interspersed as well as Cole dancing on the stairs in one room and with her female dancers in another.

-Live performances and other usage
+Live performances

 Cole performed "You" live for the first time on Jimmy Kimmel Live! on January 31, 2017.
 Dressed in an all white ensemble with dramatic ruffles, Cole performed a clean version of the song while accompanied by four female backup dancers.
 She performed the song on The Real on February 7, 2017.
-On December 3, 2017, Kila Renae released a cover version of "You".
 Cole performed the song at the Celebrity Theater on September 15, 2018.